 Hearing back from us

-You'll receive a response to your request from the States of Jersey within 20 working days.
+You will receive a response to your request from the States of Jersey within 20 working days.

 We will then review your concerns and you'll be advised what to do next if you're still dissatisfied.